qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 When you're done, remember to save the symbol itself so as not to lose your work if you change the symbol again in the future.
 You can save your current symbol style by clicking the :guilabel:`Save Style...` button at the bottom of the :guilabel:`Layer Properties` dialog.
-Generally, you can save as :guilabel:`QGIS QML Style File`.
+We will be using the :guilabel:`QGIS QML Style File` format.

 ..
 TODO: imho there's a mix of saving symbols and saving styles here that could be misleading.
 Saving style should deserve its own section.

-Save your style under :file:`solution/styles/better_roads.qml` folder.
+Save your style in the :file:`solution/styles/better_roads.qml` folder.
 You can load a previously saved style at any time by clicking the :guilabel:`Load Style...` button.
 Before you change a style, keep in mind that any unsaved style you are replacing will be lost.